-The ultimate objective is for Avalon to develop end-to-end supply chains for Canadian critical minerals, including lithium, zirconium and rare earth minerals.
-Avalon's immediate strategic focus is the development of the Ontario midstream lithium processing solution envisioned for Thunder Bay, Ontario, a strategy that will rely on lithium ore feedstocks from third-party producers through off-take agreements and potentially assets in which it holds stakes including Separation Rapids.
+Avalon's immediate strategic focus is the development of the lithium processing facility envisioned for Thunder Bay, Ontario, a strategy that will rely on lithium feedstocks from third-party producers both in the Province of Ontario and beyond, through off-take agreements and potentially assets in which it holds stakes including Separation Rapids.
 It is a strategy that is intended to create value for Avalon shareholders, while simultaneously creating a more favourable investment climate for the commercialization of other regional deposits, which in turn should generate ongoing, incremental processing revenues for Avalon via new off-take agreements.
 Generating positive cash flow is essential to Avalon's mid- and long-term vision.